 - Click the arrow to go to View Student Engagement

-- You should see an entry for each UA approved Engaged Learning Experience you have completed
+- You should see an entry for each University approved Engaged Learning Experience you have completed

 - The Print button will allow you to print your record to support development of your resume, job or internship applications, etc.

-Successful completion of a UA-approved engaged learning experience earns a student the notation Engaged Learning Experience Completed on their official UA transcript.
+Successful completion of a University of Arizona-approved engaged learning experience earns a student the notation Engaged Learning Experience Completed on their official University of Arizona transcript.

 Check you department's website for additional opportunities.

 Internships, whether for university credit or not, give students an opportunity to apply lessons learned in the classroom to an experience set in a professional practice-oriented environment, with the intern’s work overseen by a professional.